ddc-java-13/top-tag/docs/index.md

 ## Device/external services

-* New Mexico wildlife management website
+* New Mexico wildlife management website to retrieve wild life data and harvest reports.
-* Maps
-* Satelite for location

 ## Stretch goals/possible enhancements

 * Would require permission from NM wildlife management, but storing a copy of users hunting and fishing licenses and E-tags.

-* Pulling data and compliling from NM wildlife harvest reports
+* Incorporate for all game animals that require draw.
+* Incorporate all Over the Counter game that do not require tag draw.
 * Incorporating satellite for map/traveling distance.
-* Overlay GMU boundaries
 * Storing user location